aashishpeepra/corpus-to-questions/README.md

 ## How to run

-1. Create a virtual env
+1. Create a virtual env ->
   python -m venv env

-2. once the env is created activate it cd ./env/Scripts; ./activate; cd ../../
+2. once the env is created activate it -> cd ./env/Scripts; ./activate; cd ../../

-3. Once activated, install this package pip install git+https://github.com/boudinfl/pke.git
+3. Once activated, install this package ( run the command ) ->
+  pip install git+https://github.com/boudinfl/pke.git

-4. Once the above package is installed the run pip install -r requirements.txt
+4. Once the above package is installed the run -> pip install -r requirements.txt

 5. Once all the requirements are installed